-This Toddler Mac and Cheese with pears and broccoli is the easiest pasta for toddlers and also works as some of the best pasta for babies.
+Toddler Mac and Cheese with pears and broccoli is the easiest pasta for toddlers and also works as some of the best pasta for babies.
 It’s ready in 15 minutes, only uses one pot, and combines fruits and vegetables!

 Those are all the makings for a great family meal and macaroni recipe for kids.
 Right?

-What You Need For Toddler Mac and Cheese
+Toddler Mac and Cheese Ingredients

-Maybe your child won’t eat broccoli or pears by themselves, but they’ll eat them in this cheesy pasta recipe.
+For example, maybe your child won’t eat broccoli or pears by themselves, but they’ll eat them in this cheesy pasta recipe.
 This is the best pasta recipe for picky toddlers.

 - 10-12 oz your choice of pasta (I used shells)